 In 2012 when I started my credit repair business in San Diego, I was determined to learn how to operate a credit repair business quickly.
 I did a lot of research.
 One bit of info I wanted to find out was how many real estate agents there were in the county.
 I Googled it and found that there were 18,000 licensed real estate agents in San Diego County.
 18,000!!
 So, I developed a plan of action to expose what I do to a lot of them in hopes that some of them would start referring people to me.

 First, I had to determine if indeed they had a problem with prospects that couldn’t qualify for a mortgage loan.
 I quickly found out that almost every single one of them did.
-For some it happened occasionally.
-For others it happened many times a week.
-But I can’t recall more then a few that told me they never had an issue with prospective buyers that didn’t qualify.
+For some, it happened occasionally.
+For others, it happened many times a week.
+But I can’t recall more than a few that told me they never had an issue with prospective buyers that didn’t qualify.
 This became the proverbial, “shooting of fish in a barrel”.